NFTs, or non-fungible tokens, are a hot new buzzword in the already jargon-packed crypto world.

 How do NFTs work?

 Most non-fungible tokens you will find are part of the Ethereum blockchain.
 Aside from its role as a cryptocurrency, the Ethereum blockchain also can store the information for the NFTs as smart contracts.
 These are simple programs, stored on the blockchain, that trigger when specific parameters are met.
 It’s the basis of blockchain security, and how cryptocurrencies seek to bypass traditional middlemen and intermediaries while remaining secure.
 NFTs, despite this link, don’t work the same as the crypto coins.
-Many other cryptocurrency platforms besides Ethereum have launched something similar as the NFT hype train has accelerated.
+Many other cryptocurrency platforms besides Ethereum have launched NFT marketplaces as the NFT hype train has accelerated.
+NFT marketplaces are blockchain based digital platforms that allow anyone to create, buy and sell NFTs.

 Some of the NFT marketplaces are: